-Regrow Biosciences, an Indian-centric global biotech company, is glad to announce a breakthrough achievement of getting a USFDA nod for conducting a phase II trial of its lead product 'OSSGROW,' an orphan drug that helps in effectively treating Osteonecrosis, in the US market.
+Mumbai, 19 May 2022: - Regrow Biosciences, an Indian-centric global biotech company, is glad to announce a breakthrough achievement of getting a USFDA nod for conducting a phase II trial of its lead product 'OSSGROW,' an orphan drug that helps in effectively treating Osteonecrosis, in the US market.
 The accomplishment reflects the brand's commitment to delivering a safe, effective, and durable solution to patients suffering from Osteonecrosis, also known as Avascular Necrosis.
-Furthermore, Regrow Biosciences moves one step closer to attaining a global market monopoly estimated at \$5 Bn through this milestone feat.
+Furthermore, Regrow Biosciences moves one step closer to attaining a market monopoly estimated \$5 through milestone global at Bn this feat.

 Osteonecrosis is a prevalent disease in Asia.
 However, a rare disease in the United States and Europe.
-Regrow Biosciences has been granted Orphan Drug Designation (ODD) for OSSGROW (® from the USFDA and EMA.
-Furthermore, after completing Phase 3 clinical trials in India, OSSGROW (® received marketing authorization from the Indian FDA (DCGI) in 2017; the product has successfully treated more than 1000 patients across 200 hospitals.
+Regrow Biosciences has been granted Orphan Drug Designation (ODD) for OSSGROW [®] from the USFDA and EMA.
+Furthermore, after completing Phase 3 clinical trials in India, OSSGROW [®] received marketing authorization from the Indian FDA (DCGI) in 2017; the product has successfully treated more than 1000 patients across 200 hospitals.